ganpat-university/exam-python-project-prokard/README.md

 <b>Note:</b> Format regarding Excel File which has to be followed strictly, otherwise mismatching/empty cell value will lead to errors
 or incorrect data.
 (The Excel, however, can be modified along with modification of code to maintain the correct form).

-Feel free to download and modify the source code of this project .
+Feel free to download and modify the source code of this project.